-To make the remote working environment as ergonomically comfortable as possible, please refer to our ergonomic resources.
+To make the remote working environment as comfortable as possible, please refer to our ergonomic resources.

 WorkSafeBC coverage will continue to apply for employees who are directed or approved to work from home.
 WorkSafeBC coverage is limited to work-related injuries occurring during the approved work hours and assigned duties.
 Employees are encouraged to follow safe work practices and to promptly report any work-related incident that occurs at the home work site to their supervisor.

-Should an incident or injury occur whilst you are working remotely reporting procedures remain the same in that your supervisor and the safety office need to be advised, especially if you become injured.
+Should an incident or injury occur while you are working remotely, the reporting procedures remain the same.
+Your supervisor and Safety and Risk Management need to be advised, especially if you become injured.

-Be sure to pay attention to the warning that now appears on all e-mails originating from outside UNBC.
-And, if you have any doubt, verify with the sender of the email (through a different method of contact than what is listed in the spam e-mail) that they are indeed trying to reach you.
+Be sure to pay attention to the warning that now appears at the top of all emails originating from outside UNBC.
+If you have any doubt that the sender is indeed trying to reach you, verify with them through a different method of contact than what is listed in the email.

-Whether a UNBC employee works onsite, remotely, or at home, UNBC is obligated by policy and B.C. law to protect personal privacy.
-If paper records are lost, or inappropriately accessed, please email firstname.lastname@example.org.
-To assist in providing a secure remote working environment, refer to our privacy guidelines.
+Whether a UNBC employee works on-site, remotely, or at home, UNBC is obligated by policy and provincial law to protect personal privacy.
+If paper records are lost or inappropriately accessed, please email firstname.lastname@example.org.

 UNBC is obligated by the Privacy and Access to Information Policy and the Freedom of Information and Protection of Privacy Act to protect personal privacy.
 When working remotely or from home, employees need to rely on accessing technological security measures that are in place at UNBC to ensure we protect the personal information of all members of the University community.

-The following will assist faculty and staff as we shift to working remotely in response to Coronavirus (COVID-19).
+The following will assist faculty and staff as we shift to working remotely in response to the pandemic.